Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 3. They thus suffice for regular additive calculus, but not the multiplicative calculus linked above.

-The first one is self-evident enough, but the other two need some explaining.
+For the first, the intuition for a regular infinitesimal is that is a very small number, smaller than any non-zero real number.
+If we multiply a real number by an infinitesimal, we always get another infinitesimal, never a real number, just like when we multiply any real number by 0, we always get zero.
+0 and infinitesimals are "not multiplicative numbers" like the non-zero real numbers, because they represent this "point of no return".

-For the first, let's start by expanding (quasi-)Leibniz notation for the derivation into the conventional limit definition.
+For the second, let's start by expanding (quasi-)Leibniz notation for the derivation into the conventional limit definition.
 ```math
 \frac {d f(x)} {d x} = \lim_{a \to x} \frac {f(a) - f(x)} {a - x}
 ```